isralduke/thatbook/29-joel.md

 > <a name="2:2">2:2</a> It will be a day of dreadful darkness,
 > a day of foreboding storm-clouds,
 > like blackness spread over the mountains.
-> It is a huge and powerful army—
+> It is a huge and powerful army —
 > there has never been anything like it ever before,
 > and there will not be anything like it for many generations to come!
 > <a name="2:3">2:3</a> Like fire they devour everything in their path;
 > a flame blazes behind them.
 > The land looks like the Garden of Eden before them,
-> but behind them there is only a desolate wilderness—
+> but behind them there is only a desolate wilderness —
 > for nothing escapes them!
 > <a name="2:4">2:4</a> They look like horses;
 > they charge ahead like war horses.